Socket.IO¶

 socketio.run(app, debug=True)

-7. In the disconnect event handler, we print a message to indicate that a client has disconnected.
+disconnectevent handler, we print a message to indicate that a client has disconnected. - We run the app using the

 In this example, we use the emit function to send a message to the client with the response event name.
 The first argument is the event name, and the second argument is the data to be sent.
 In this example, we send a response to the client with the response event name.